Toloka/docs/en/guide/_includes/select-tolokers-internal.md

 {% cut "Show blocked users" %}

 By default, blocked users aren't displayed.
-Click the **Users** drop-down list for other options:
+Click the **Tolokers** drop-down list for other options:

 - **Requester ban** — Tolokers you blocked in all your projects.